anderson-aristotle/js-binary-search-challenge/README.md

 Implement a function `binarySearch` that is given a sorted array, a callback, and a value to locate within the array.
-Your function should return the value with the correct amount of invocations of the callback function.
+Your function should return the value from the array.
+It should achieve this by invoking the callback the correct amount of times based on the [definition of Binary Search.](https://git.generalassemb.ly/ga-wdi-boston/cs-algorithms#predicting-complexity)

 You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
 After `grunt nag` passes, you should